Johnson–Lindenstrauss lemma

 In mathematics, the Johnson–Lindenstrauss lemma is a result named after William B. Johnson and Joram Lindenstrauss concerning low-distortion embeddings of points from high-dimensional into low-dimensional Euclidean space.
 The lemma states that a set of points in a high-dimensional space can be embedded into a space of much lower dimension in such a way that distances between the points are nearly preserved.
-The map used for the embedding is at least Lipschitz, and can even be taken to be an orthogonal projection.
+In the classical proof of the lemma, the embedding is a random orthogonal projection.